jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostSystemApi.md

 );

-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final logsPerPage = logsPerPage_example; // String | The number of logs per page.
+final String logsPerPage = 'logsPerPage_example'; // String | The number of logs per page.
 There is a maximum limit of 10000 logs per page.

 try {
   final result = await client.system.getLogs(page, logsPerPage);